Georgetaylor79/Georgetaylor79/README.md

 >Student:Web Development

-'I am a cartoonist that is currently working on independent projects.
+I am a cartoonist that is currently working on independent projects.
 My focus is character development, storyline ideas, line art and page editing.
 I also help build 3d animation characters and enviorments.

 '